michellehardatwork/photo-parade/README.md

 ## Outstanding Items

-⋅⋅Finish out unit tests & UI tests
+* Finish out unit tests & UI tests
-⋅⋅The images should be cached, and then clear the cache when the search parameters change ⋅⋅Display a default/loading image and an error state image ⋅⋅Need to implement the drill down detail view for photos
+* The images should be cached, and then clear the cache when the search parameters change
+* Display a default/loading image and an error state image
+* Need to implement the drill down detail view for photos

 ## Optional Dependencies
 The project uses [SwiftLint](https://github.com/realm/SwiftLint) to validate formatting.
 A warning will display while building if you don't have this installed.